nicholas-leonard/dp/doc/data.md

   * _d_ : Dept
 A `view` thus specifies the order and nature of a provided or requested tensor's axes.

+A View is used at the input and output of Models.
+For example, in a Sequence, the first and second Models will share a View.
+The first Model's output View is the second Model's input View.
+These Views abstract away Modules like nn.Identity, nn.Reshape, nn.Transpose and nn.Copy, which are used to forward/backward the Tensors between Models.

+A View is also used by DataSets and DataSources to encapsulate inputs and targets.
+So a the first Model of a Sequence might share its input View with the an [indexed](#dp.View.index) or a [sub](#dp.View.sub) View of a DataSet's inputs.
+This also means that a [Preprocess](preprocess.md#dp.Preprocess) would be applied to a View, thus requiring a call to `forwardGet`.

 <a name="dp.View.forwardPut"/>
 ### forwardPut(view, input) ###
 This method should be called by a maximum of one input Model.
 Any